-The application for fall 2020 is now available and the deadline to apply is January 17, 2020.
-Be sure to take standardized tests in time for official scores to reach The Graduate School by this deadline.
+The priority deadline has closed.
+We have a second deadline of February 28, 2020.
+Be sure to take standardized tests in time for official scores to reach The Graduate School.

 The Population Health Sciences master’s program is open to current or recent undergraduates looking to build quantitative expertise and current professionals—including clinicians—who want to broaden their quantitative and methodological skills.
 Given the multidisciplinary nature of the field, prospective students with a strong interest in the social sciences, analytics, or health care, may find this degree adds to their knowledge, skills, and career preparation.